AlanChurley1/tmgNodeBoilerPlate/README.md

 ### Static assets

 Any static assets that are to be served "as is", should be placed inside the app/static folder.
 Sub folders are served using the same folder structure as they are in the file system

+### Tests

+Tests are currently built using node assert as the main test tool, please see documentation at https://nodejs.org/api/assert.html